Post-Session Care: Rinsing Your Wetsuit & Equipment

-Your trusty wetsuit is essential for staying warm in the chilly Canadian waters and represents a valuable long-term investment for your surfing adventures.To ensure your wetsuit remains in perfect condition for as long as possible, it is crucial to care for it diligently.
+Your trusty wetsuit keeps you warm in chilly Canadian waters and, with the right care, can be a long-term investment for all your surfing adventures.
+To ensure your wetsuit remains in perfect condition for as long as possible, it is crucial to care for it diligently.
 After each surfing session, give it some love!
 Take the time to clean and preserve your surf gear.
 The better you maintain it, the longer it will serve you.
-Here, the steps to care for your wetsuit properly:
+Simply follow these steps to keep your wetsuit in top shape.

 • After each saltwater session, turn your wetsuit inside out and unzip all zippers to prevent that sneaky salt from building up.

-• Say “No!” to smelly wetsuits!
-Use a gentle soap.
-At Relic, we use the eco-friendly, 100% biodegradable “Wetsuit Wash” from Mint, a local company.
-This product is made from plant based ingredients and infused with a blend of Mint and tea Tree essential oils.
-Avoid anything toxic because our Oceans deserve better!
+• Say “no” to smelly suits: use a gentle, eco-friendly soap.
+At Relic, we love the 100% biodegradable Wetsuit Wash from Mint a local product made from plant-based ingredients and infused with mint and tea tree essential oils.
+Avoid anything harsh or toxic — our oceans deserve better.

-• Follow the same cleaning steps and ensure the removal of salt from the zippers of booties
+• Follow the same cleaning steps and ensure the removal of salt from the zippers of booties.

-AVOID THE FOLLOWING PRACTICES TO MAINTAIN THE LONGEVITY OF YOUR GEAR:
+AVOID THE FOLLOWING PRACTICES TO MAINTAIN THE LONGEVITY OF YOUR GEAR

 • Don’t leave your wetsuit hanging high and dry without a rinse.
 It will damage the Neoprene and nobody wants to be stuck with salty, pee-scented wetsuits.